brianjknight/Book-Database/src/main/resources/accomplishment-reflection-tracking.md

 * 5/4/23
   * Add Javadocs to all the classes minus a few that already had them.

+How do I return an object showing the joined data from Book, BookGenre, & Author???
+* Right now BookBookGenre works but only returns a Page<Book>
+* Maybe create a new model of BookData or BookAuthorGenre that combines all into an object to be returned.
+  * Not sure this works since it is still calling bookRepo.findAll()
+  * So if using a Join in the specification on a repo, how do I include return all items from the associated repos?

 Use the knowledge to try joining the 3 tables Book, BookGenre, and Author in SearchSpecification

-Up next figure out how to use the list of values in the SearchRequest to match bookGenres on multiple LIKE Can I use generics like in SearchSpecification?
+Up next figure out how to use the list of values in the SearchRequest to match bookGenres on multiple LIKE
+Can I use generics like in SearchSpecification?

 All of this will eventually need done for Author as well.